Created | Updated May 16, 2013

 Chaplin and his family lived happily in Switzerland for the rest of his life.
 On Christmas Day, 1977 Chaplin passed away in Vevey, Switzerland, survived by eight children from his last marriage with Oona O'Neill and his youngest son from his short marriage to Lita Grey.

 Controversy Beyond the Grave

 On 3 March, 1978, two months after his death, his body was stolen from the cemetery.
 Robbers attempted to extort money from his family but their plot failed.
-They were captured, and the body was recovered near Lake Geneva on 17 May, 11 weeks after the event.
+They were captured, and the body was recovered near Lake Geneva on May 17th, eleven weeks after the event.

 A day without laughter is a day wasted.